Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property: Abstract

 \section{Abstract}

-The ability to modulate the stiffness of soft actuators plays a vital role in improving the efficiency of interacting with the environment.
-However, for the unidirectional stiffness modulation mechanism, high lateral stiffness and a wide range of bending stiffness cannot be guaranteed at the same time.
-Therefore, we draw inspiration from the anatomical structure of the finger, proposing a soft actuator with bi-direction tunable stiffness property (BTSA).
-BTSA is composed of air-tendon hybrid actuation (ATA) and bone-like structure (BLS).
-The bending stiffness can be tuned by ATA from 0.2 N/mm to 0.7 N/mm, about a magnification of 3.5 times.
-The lateral stiffness with BLS is enhanced up to 4.2 times compared to the one without BLS.
-Meanwhile the lateral stiffness can be tuned decoupling within a certain range of stiffness (e.g. from 0.35 N/mm to 0.46 when the bending angle is 45 deg).
-The BLS is designed according to a simplified stiffness analysis model.
-And a lost-wax based fabrication method is proposed to ensure the airtightness.
-The experiments about fingertip force, bending stiffness, and lateral stiffness are conducted to verify the property.
+Modulating the stiffness of soft actuators is crucial for improving the efficiency of interaction with the environment.
+However, current stiffness modulation mechanisms are hard to achieve high lateral stiffness and a wide range of bending stiffness simultaneously.
+Here, we draw inspiration from the anatomical structure of the finger and propose a bi-directional tunable stiffness actuator (BTSA).
+BTSA is a soft-rigid hybrid structure that combines air-tendon hybrid actuation (ATA) and bone-like structures (BLS).
+We develop a corresponding fabrication method and a stiffness analysis model to support the design of BLS.
+The results show that the influence of the BLS on bending deformation is negligible, with a distal point distance error of less than 1.5 mm.
+Moreover, the bi-directional tunable stiffness is proved to be functional.
+The bending stiffness can be tuned by ATA from 0.23 N/mm to 0.70 N/mm, with a magnification of 3 times.
+The addition of BLS improves lateral stiffness up to 4.2 times compared with the one without BLS, and the lateral stiffness can be tuned decoupling within 1.2 to 2.1 times (e.g. from 0.35 N/mm to 0.46 N/mm when the bending angle is 45 deg).
+Finally, a four-BTSA gripper is developed to conduct horizontal lifting and grasping tasks to demonstrate the advantages of BTSA.